Topl/Knowledge-Base/docs/Validators/Installing Your Node/bare-metal.md

 --testnetStakerIndex <int>  The index of the staker to launch.
 --testnetTimestamp <long>   A UTC Unix epoch timestamp (ms) to use when seeding a private testnet.
 ```
+## Windows

+While Topl's node cannot yet be run natively on Windows devices.
+Bifrost can be installed and run using the Windows Subsystem for Linux (WSL).

+Detailed instructions for installing and configuring WSL [here](https://learn.microsoft.com/en-us/windows/wsl/install).

+Once you have completed setting up your WSL environment, you can simply follow the instructions for Linux above inside your Linux subsystem.